Language entry requirements

-You may need to buy some art materials for the London Project at the end of your course.
+Additional costs: You may need to buy some art materials for the end-of-course project: The Climate Crisis.
 Students usually spend around £30 to £50 on these.

 You can also read useful information from our student advisers about costs of studying at UAL.

-You must be over 16 years old to join a Pre-sessional course.
+You must be at least 18 years old on the start date of the Pre-sessional course.

 We aim for an inclusive learning environment where disabled and dyslexic students can succeed.

-If you want to tell us about a disability or additional needs, please to do this in your Pre-sessional or EPIC application in the applicant portal.
-In the application form, select the option which best describes your condition.
+If you want to tell us about a disability, please to do this in your Pre-sessional application.
+You can select the option which best describes your condition.

-The Language Centre’s Welfare Manager will contact you and ask you for medical documentation, in English, about your disability.
+We will contact you to ask for medical documentation, in English, about your disability.
 The documentation must be issued to you by a medical professional who is able to detail what disability or additional needs you have.
 This documentation is used to identify what adjustments UAL can make to support you on your course.

 Find more information from UAL Disability Service about the support available to students with disabilities.

-To learn which places at UAL and which routes to UAL are accessible to you, read the guidance from AccessAble about access to UAL sites and buildings.
+To learn which UAL sites and routes are accessible to you, read the guidance from AccessAble.